kfarshchian/e-commerce_backend_database/README.md

   Starter code Xandromus

   ## Tests
-  I have tried API calls in every API route to get, put, post, and delete.
+  I have used API calls in every API route to get, put, post, and delete.

   ## Questions
   If you would like to ask me any questions.
 Contact me at my email address below or you can check out my Github profile.